j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-flink-using-java.md

 ![office-mind-blown](images/office-mind-blown.gif)

 ## AWS Glue for your Apache Iceberg catalog
-**AWS Glue** is a fully managed extract, transform, and load (**ETL**) service offered by Amazon Web Services (**AWS**).
+**AWS Glue** is a fully managed extract, transform, and load (ETL) service offered by Amazon Web Services (AWS).
 It simplifies the process of preparing and loading data for analytics by automating data discovery, schema inference, and job scheduling.
-AWS Glue provides a comprehensive platform that includes:
+In addition, the AWS Glue Data Catalog serves as a centralized metadata repository for Iceberg tables.

-The easy is way to set up AWS Glue in your environment (this article assumes AWS is your cloud provider) is to use Terraform.
-I especially use Terraform because I believe it is paramount that CI/CD (Continuous Improvement/Continuous Development) be used in any environment to make infrastructure deployment repeatable and manageble.
-What follows is the step-by-step Terraform code you would use to set up the necessary infrastructure for integrating **AWS Glue**, **Amazon S3**, and **Iceberg**, specifically to store Iceberg tables in S3, manage metadata through Glue, and ensure that the appropriate IAM roles and policies are in place for permissions:
+The easiest way to set up AWS Glue in your environment (this article assumes AWS is your cloud provider) is to use Terraform.
+I mainly use Terraform because it is paramount that CI/CD (Continuous Integration/Continuous Development) be used in any environment to make infrastructure deployment scalable, repeatable, and manageable.
+What follows is the step-by-step Terraform code you would use to set up the necessary infrastructure for integrating AWS Glue, Amazon S3, and Apache Iceberg, specifically to store Iceberg tables in S3, manage metadata through AWS Glue, and ensure that the appropriate IAM roles and policies are in place for permissions:

 ### Step 1 of 6.  **S3 Bucket for Iceberg Data**
 ```hcl